JackDaWack/My2025/JulesDotAI/README.txt

-Original code by Gerald Taylor
+Original code design by Gerald Taylor
 Modified by Jackson Netter

 3/29/2025: